Huawei SingleRAN

-Development and deployment
+History

 Huawei began to develop its SingleRAN technology in order to address network operators' demand for improved cost efficiency in managing telecommunications network sites, spectrum, pipeline and staff.
 In 2008, the company introduced the industry's first commercial SingleRAN product, which allowed mobile operators to switch from GSM to UMTS network standards or use both simultaneously.
 That year Huawei also launched a commercial network based on SingleRAN that offered simultaneous CDMA and LTE modes.

-Early deployment
+Deployment

 In May 2009, América Móvil, the largest mobile operator in Latin America, deployed Huawei's SingleRAN GSM and UMTS system in Panama, providing its customers with voice and data services from GSM and UMTS networks simultaneously.
 According to The Economist, América Móvil found that the power consumption of its base stations was reduced by 50% and the volume of equipment it needed was reduced by 70%, following deployment of Huawei's SingleRAN hardware.

 In June 2009, Huawei's SingleRAN technology was selected by TeliaSonera for Europe's first GSM/UMTS network with software-defined radio (SDR) technology.
 TeliaSonera used Huawei SingleRAN to provide its subscribers in Finland with both GSM and UMTS services using the same 900MHz spectrum.
 Later that year, in December 2009, TeliaSonera also used Huawei's SingleRAN LTE technology to launch the world's first LTE commercial network in Norway.
 That same month, Net4Mobility selected Huawei SingleRAN GSM system to deploy their GSM/LTE 900 MHz SDR network in Sweden.

-Recent developments
+Developments

-In March 2010, Huawei achieved what it stated is a world-record 1.2Gbit/s download speed on a demo network built around Huawei's prototype SingleRAN LTE-Advanced device.
+In March 2010, Huawei achieved what it stated is a world-record 1.2 Gbit/s download speed on a demo network built around Huawei's prototype SingleRAN LTE-Advanced device.
 In November that year, the company released a new SingleRAN technology, enabling operators to migrate between WiMAX and LTE TDD networks.
 That same month, Aero2 selected Huawei's SingleRAN technology to deploy the world's first GSM and LTE 1800MHz SDR network in Poland, which was due to become operational in early 2011.

 In the first half of 2011, Huawei launched a SingleRAN system that supported both WiMAX and LTE.
 To date, Huawei has deployed over 130 SingleRAN networks worldwide for global network operators including Telefónica, O2 Germany, China Unicom, America Movil, Telenor, Net4Mobility and TeliaSonera.